PacktPublishing/Mastering-Graphics-Programming-with-Vulkan/README.md

 We provide a Visual Studio solution containing the code for all chapters, located at `project\RaptorEngine.sln`.

 ### Linux
+We provide the assimp library as part of this repo, while the SDL library has to be installed manually.
+On Debian and Ubuntu this can be done as follows:
+`sudo apt install libsdl2-dev`

 Assuming you unpacked the Vulkan SDK in `~/vulkan/1.2.198.1`, you have to add the following lines to your `.bashrc` file:
 ```
 export VULKAN_SDK=~/vulkan/1.2.198.1/x86_64